- Arlington CVB, (817) 265-7721, www.arlington.org

 From SH 114 and N. White Chapel Blvd. in Southlake head north on N. White Chapel Blvd. for 1.7 miles to the entry, which is on the right (east) side.
 Enter the parking area and the trailhead is marked with a sign.

 The trail from the parking area leads visitors into open areas where vines blanket low shrubs.
-Dead trees provide perches for Red-bellied Woodpeckers, Indigo Buntings and other birds.
-Listen for the songs of Northern Cardinals, Carolina Wrens, Tufted Titmice and other resident birds within the riparian habitat.
-If you're patient, you might hear the Common Yellowthroat, Black-and-white Warbler, Yellow-breasted Chat, Kentucky Warbler, Red-Eyed Vireo, Warbling Vireo and Blue-Gray Gnatcatcher.
+Dead trees provide perches for Red-bellied Woodpecker, Indigo Bunting and other birds.
+Listen for the songs of Northern Cardinal, Carolina Wren, Tufted Titmouse and other resident birds within the riparian habitat.
+If you're patient, you might hear the Common Yellowthroat, Black-and-white Warbler, Yellow-breasted Chat, Kentucky Warbler, Red-eyed Vireo, Warbling Vireo and Blue-gray Gnatcatcher.
 Snowy Egrets are sometimes seen flying up the stream channel.

 Bob Jones Park